 At Chatham Church, we believe in heeding Jesus' call to serve others.

 We want to meet the physical as well as the spiritual needs of our community.
-That is why we reserve several days a year where we invite the church family along with service minded individuals and organizations to serve our community.
+That is why we reserve a few days a year where we invite the church family along with service minded individuals and organizations to serve our community.

 Our mission as a church is to connect people to God and to each other and to engage our world for good.
 Please join us as we work to transform our community for good.